NightCat10759/FileUpload/README.md

 * Upload txt file:

-  only can Upload txt file, and parse line by line with keyword "maillog".
+  * it's only can Upload txt file, and parse line by line with keyword "maillog" in the txt files.

-  next,it will save the contents and filename and datetime into database.
+  * it will save the contents and filename and datetime into database.

 * Search txt file: